Aspects of Cubical Higher Category Theory: Introduction

-This article is devoted to several work which main steps are as follow : \begin{itemize}
+This article is mainly concerned with \textit{cubical stretchings} and \textit{cubical higher structures} they provide.
+It is devoted to several work which main steps are as follow : \begin{itemize}

-\item We define our own terminology in order to be as close as possible to the notation of the globular environment, and in it we define the monad of cubical strict $\infty$-categories on the category of cubical sets\footnote{Cubical sets in our terminology are the \textit{precubical sets} of Richard Steiner}
+\item We define our own terminology in order to be as close as possible to the notation of the globular environment, and in it we define the monad of cubical strict $\infty$-categories on the category of cubical sets\footnote{Cubical sets in our terminology are the \textit{precubical sets} of Richard Steiner \cite{steiner}.}

 \item We define the category of cubical categorical stretchings which is the cubical anologue of the category of globular categorical stretchings of \cite{penon}.
 The key ingredient is a cubical analogue of the globular contractions build in \cite{penon}.
-Then we give a monad on the category of cubical sets which algebras are our models of cubical weak $\infty$-categories.
-This monad is the cubical analogue of the monad in \cite{penon}, which algebras are the globular weak $\infty$-categories of Penon.
+Then we give a monad $\mathbb{W}$ on the category of cubical sets which algebras are our models of cubical weak $\infty$-categories.
+This monad is the cubical analogue of the monad $\mathbb{P}^{0}_C$ in \cite{penon}, which $\mathbb{P}^{0}_C$-algebras are the globular weak $\infty$-categories of Penon.

-\item We define cubical $(\infty,n)$-sets, which main tools are the \textit{cubical reversors}.
-These are the cubical analogue of the globular $(\infty,n)$-sets\footnote{Also called $(\infty,n)$-graphs in \cite{Cam}} which has been defined in \cite{Cam}.
-More precisely they are build by using cubical analogue of minimal $(\infty,n)$-structures in the sense of \cite{Cam}.

-\item We define the category of cubical reflexive $\infty$-magmas and then the category of cubical $(\infty,n)$-categorical stretchings, which is the cubical analogue of the globular $(\infty,n)$-categorical stretchings which has been defined in \cite{Cam}.
-This allow us to build a monad on the category of cubical sets which algebras are our models of cubical weak $(\infty,n)$-categories.
-This monad is the cubical analogue of the monad on globular sets build in \cite{Cam} and which algebras are globular models of weak $(\infty,n)$-categories.
+\item We start to define cubical $(\infty,0)$-sets, which main tools are the \textit{cubical reversors}.
+These are the cubical analogue of the globular $(\infty,0)$-sets\footnote{Also called $(\infty,0)$-graphs in \cite{Cam}} which has been defined in \cite{Cam}.
+More precisely they are build by using cubical analogue of minimal $(\infty,0)$-structures in the sense of \cite{Cam}.
+Then we define the category of cubical reflexive $(\infty,0)$-magmas and then the category of cubical $(\infty,0)$-groupoidal stretchings, which is the cubical analogue of the globular $(\infty,0)$-categorical stretchings which has been defined in \cite{Cam}.
+The add of this new sketches inside cubical stretchings allows us to build a monad on the category of cubical sets which algebras are our models of cubical weak $\infty$-groupoids.
+This monad is the cubical analogue of the monad on globular sets build in \cite{Cam} and which algebras are globular models of weak $\infty$-groupoids.